eduardofanis/eduardofanis/README.md

 # Sup, i'm Eduardo Fanis 👋
 <p>
-    Technology enthusiast and full stack developer building beautiful UIs, scalable apps and robust systems while listening to music with the aim of making our lives easier.
+    Technology enthusiast and full stack developer building beautiful UIs, scalable apps and robust codes while listening to music with the aim of making our lives easier.
 </p>

 ### My stack: